JuanP-VT/regis/README.md

 ## Getting Started

-    To run the development server use the package manager of your choice, this project was bootstrap with Pnpm
+    To run the development server use the package manager of your choice, this project was bootstrap with npm

 Install Node Modules